sebastianruder/NLP-progress/english/ccg.md

 ## Supertagging

+To mitigate sparsity, CCG supertaggers have traditionally been trained only on categories that occur 10 times or more in the CCGBank training data, which amounts to the 425 most frequent categories.
+In more recent work, using this threshold is becoming less common.
+In any case, supertagging evaluation is always measured for all supertags occurring in the test set.
+Models are evaluated based on token accuracy.

 ### CCGBank

-For Supertagging evaluation on CCGBank, performance is only calculated over the 425 most frequent labels.
-Models are evaluated based on accuracy.
+As for parsing, sections 2-21 are used for training, section 00 for development, and section 23 as in-domain test set.

 | Model           | Accuracy |  Paper / Source |
 | ------------- | :-----:| --- |